dicej/dotnet9-wasi-http-example/README.md

 ## Building

-Currently, this only builds on Windows.
-Linux support coming soon(ish).

 Prerequisites:

-- Git-Bash
 - curl
 - dotnet 9.0.100-preview.3.24204.13 or later
-- Emscripten SDK 3.1.47 or later (until https://github.com/WebAssembly/wasi-sdk/issues/326 has been addressed)
-- WASI SDK 21 or later
+- WASI SDK 22
 - Spin 2.4.x or later
-- wit-bindgen from this PR branch: https://github.com/bytecodealliance/wit-bindgen/pull/939
+- wit-bindgen 0.25.0 or later
 - wasm-tools 1.206.0 or later

-Once you have all of the above, something like this should build and run the app in Git-Bash:
+Once you have all of the above, something like this should build and run the app:

 ```
-export WASI_SDK_PATH=$(cygpath -w /path/to/wasi-sdk)
+export WASI_SDK_PATH=/path/to/wasi-sdk
-eval `EMSDK_BASH=1 python /path/to/emsdk/emsdk.py construct_env`
 spin build -u
 ```